-The historical net tangible book value of our common stock as of December 31, 2020 was \$\ \text{million}, \text{ or \$\ \text{per share}.
+The historical net tangible book value of our common stock as of December 31, 2020 was \$281 million, or \$1.41 per share.
 Historical net tangible book value per share is determined by dividing the net tangible book value by the number of shares of outstanding common stock.
 If you invest in our common stock in this offering, your ownership interest will be immediately diluted to the extent of the difference between the initial public offering price per share and the pro forma as adjusted net tangible book value per share of our common stock.

-After giving effect to our issuance of shares of common stock at an assumed initial public offering price of \$ per share of common stock, the mid-point of the range of the estimated initial offering price of between \$ and \$ as set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and estimated offering expenses payable by us, our pro forma net tangible book value as adjusted as of December 31, 2020 would have been approximately \$ per pro forma share of common stock.
-This represents an immediate increase in pro forma net tangible book value of \$ per share to our existing stockholders and an immediate dilution of \$ per share to new investors in this offering.
+After giving effect to our issuance of 15,640,121 shares of common stock (including 640,121 shares of common stock to be issued upon the exercise of options by certain selling stockholders in connection with the sale of such shares in this offering) at the initial public offering price of \$19.00 per share of common stock, after deducting underwriting discounts and estimated offering expenses payable by us, our pro forma net tangible book value as adjusted as of December 31, 2020 would have been approximately \$546 million, or approximately \$2.53 per pro forma share of common stock.
+This represents an immediate increase in pro forma net tangible book value of \$1.12 per share to our existing stockholders and an immediate dilution of \$16.47 per share to new investors in this offering.